nuke-dash/pokemon-colorscripts-mac/README.md

 ![screenshot](./demo_images/demo_2.png)
 ![screenshot](./demo_images/demo_3.png)

-the script set up to automatically show a random pokemon on terminal startup

 ## Requirements
 The program itself is just a bash script that prints out custom color formatted text files.
 You will however need a terminal with true color support, which most